Capturing Modes

 Terminal Capturing

-Similarly to the independent browser capturing option, Fiddler lets you use a dedicated terminal instance to capture traffic from your preferred terminal on-the-fly.
+Similarly to the independent browser capturing option, Fiddler lets you use a dedicated terminal instance to capture traffic from your preferred terminal on the fly.
 The option is accessible through the >_ Terminal button, enabling you to quickly capture and inspect traffic from terminal applications like Node.js libraries and curl.

 Use the "Terminal" button to capture traffic from Node.js or other terminal application